ebsaral/pv-docker/README.md

 PR: Performance ratio, coefficient for losses (default: .75)

 `http://localhost:5001` : Where you retrieve messages from Redis (cache method) and export as csv after applying PV simulator manager (`pv_app.managers.PVCalculationManager`).
 Same page displays the number of items waiting in Redis database to be exported if you click on refresh.
-You can flush the redis from the page. **Data could be pulled from RabbitMQ directly but we are using Redis as a middleware.**
+You can flush the redis from the page. **Data could be pulled from RabbitMQ directly but we are using Redis as a bridge.**

 `docker-compose up pv`